Stories

 FortisBC employees replanting garden beds and upgrading the pathway with fresh gravel at Bob Rutludge Park in Surrey B.C.

-Strong communities don’t happen by chance.
-They’re built through care, collaboration and action.
 From building safe spaces for children to play to ensuring food security for those who need it most, these efforts strengthen neighbourhoods and foster connections that can last well into the future.
+We’re helping to build strong communities through care, collaboration and action.

 Community Giving Days bring this spirit to life by uniting local organizations and volunteers to create meaningful change.
-A longstanding FortisBC tradition, we held three incredible Community Giving Days last year where employee volunteers, community partners, friends and families rolled up their sleeves to lend their time and energy to causes that matter.
+A longstanding FortisBC tradition, we held three incredible Community Giving Days in 2025 where employee volunteers, community partners, friends and families rolled up their sleeves to lend their time and energy to causes that matter.

 Here’s a look back at the amazing work we accomplished together.

-Devyn Makwana (left), Monica Hunter (back right), OH&S business partner, contractor safety, and Ketna Makwana (right), team manager.
+Devyn Makwana (left), Monica Hunter (back right), OH&S business partner, contractor safety, and Ketna Makwana (right), team manager, plant a tree as part of enhancement efforts at Beaver Valley Childcare Centre.

 Enhancing the outdoor area of Beaver Valley Childcare Centre

-Children thrive most when they have a welcoming space to learn, play and be themselves.
 In September, our team headed to the village of Fruitvale to transform the outdoor area of Beaver Valley Childcare Centre.
+Afterall, children thrive when they have a welcoming space to learn, play and be themselves.

 Beaver Valley Childcare Centre is a non-profit preschool society that’s been shaping young lives in Fruitvale since 2024.
 The daycare has a beautiful building with finished sidewalks and state-of-the-art play equipment.
 However, it lacked landscaping to complement its entrance and a shaded area for children to enjoy on warm, sunny days.